deathlyfrantic/lexima-template-rules/README.md

 In all cases below, `|` represents the cursor position.

-For all templates, including plain HTML:
+For all templates, including plain HTML and XML:

     Before                      Input                   After
     ----------------------------------------------------------------------------